axodotdev/cargo-dist/book/src/quickstart/everyone-else.md

 At this point you're done!
 The generated CI script should pick up the ball and create a Github Release with all your builds over the next few minutes!

+## More details

+For more details on configuring builds and other advanced features, see the [custom builds][custom-builds] page.

 [quickstart-build]: ../img/quickstart-build.png
 [quickstart-plan]: ../img/quickstart-plan.png

 [build]: ../reference/cli.md#cargo-dist-build
+[custom-builds]: ../custom-builds.md
 [install]: ../install.md
 [installer]: ../installers/index.md
 [plan]: ../reference/cli.md#cargo-dist-plan